 Perched on the mount is the Church of Beatitudes.
 Built in 1938, the church was designed by Italian architect Antonio Barluzzi and financed partly by Benito Mussolini.
 The church is a stunning architectural masterpiece in an octagonal shape and designed to blend into the surrounding environment.
 So why an octagonal, you ask?
 Because each of the eight sides of the church represents one of Jesus’ blessings, also called beatitudes.

-Moreover, within each wall is a beautiful stained-glass window with each blessing recited.
+Moreover, a beautiful stained-glass window within each wall with each blessing recited.
 And the church’s central altar is beautiful in its own right as well; made of alabaster and onyx; In fact, it is surrounded by the seven virtues on the gorgeous mosaic floor.
 As you quietly wander around the church; there are endless little details to notice, and it is easy to see how much love, faith, and hope went into the creation of this house of worship.